Heads up! Studio closes Dec 22–Jan 2. Last rush orders by Dec 17.

 10 min read

 Many materials are available for sealing a bottle of wine, each with its own pros and cons.
 From natural cork to synthetic cork, aluminum composite to plastic, and even wax seals, there are plenty of options to choose from.
-In this article, we'll explore the various materials used in wine sealing and packaging so you can make an informed decision when selecting the best option for your winery.
+In this article, we’ll explore the various materials used in wine sealing and packaging so you can make an informed decision when selecting the best option for your winery.
+Having knowledge of different closure options and their properties is crucial for making informed decisions that align with your brand and winemaking goals.

 Corks